Request Routing

 Once a nodepool is selected, Clarifai intelligently routes the request to the replica most likely to deliver the fastest response.
 This is fully automatic — you don't configure it, but understanding what it does helps you design better deployments.

-For models backed by inference engines with KV caching (such as vLLM and SGLang), Clarifai routes requests to replicas that already have relevant KV cache state loaded in memory.
+For models backed by inference engines with KV caching (such as vLLM and SGLang), Clarifai detects shared prompt prefixes and routes requests to replicas that already hold those prefixes in their KV cache.
 This avoids redundant recomputation of attention keys and values, resulting in higher throughput and lower time-to-first-token (TTFT).

 This is especially effective for:

-- RAG pipelines — Users querying the same knowledge base share cached context automatically.
+- RAG pipelines — Users querying the same knowledge base receive similar retrieved-document prefixes, which are automatically reused across requests.

-- Multi-turn conversations — Follow-up messages reuse cached state from earlier turns.
+- Multi-turn conversations — Follow-up messages share the prior conversation as a prefix, so subsequent turns reuse cached state from earlier turns.

 Session Awareness